 1. Create a ‘Members’ custom post type

-Here’s Part 1 of a video tutorial on creating a WordPress member directory, which covers the initial setup.
+Part 1 covers the initial setup on creating a WordPress member directory.
 You can also read full instructions below.

 Embed code: <iframe src=”https://www.youtube.com/embed/wGrx8BUsTB4?rel=0″ width=”560″ height=”315″ frameborder=”0″ allowfullscreen=”allowfullscreen”></iframe>

-Each member in your directory and their profile data will be stored in a WordPress custom post type called ‘Members’.
+Each WordPress member in your directory will be stored with their profile data in a WordPress custom post type called ‘Members’.
 (Don’t worry, you can call it something else if you prefer.)
 This will create a ‘Members’ section in the left of the WordPress admin.
 Each member will be added as a separate ‘post’ within this section.

-If you’re a developer, you can create a ‘Members’ custom post type with your usual method.
-If not, we’ll do it using the Custom Post Type UI plugin.
+If you’re a developer, you can create a ‘Members’ custom post type the way you would usually.
+If not, you cit u sing the Custom Post Type UI plugin.

 - Go to Plugins > Add New and search for ‘Custom Post Type UI’.